uwidev/life-disciplines-projects/README.md

 Fairly straight forward process for Projects and Tasks.

+## How to get started
+Navigate to [Obsidian's Website](https://obsidian.md/) and download the program.
+Install it and then download the source code of this project from releases on the right.
+Extract it to a folder and then open Obsidian.
+Click on "Open folder as vault" and navigate to the folder that you extracted the source code to.
+Read the first note you see and continue from there.

 ## Suggestions and Concerns
 DM me though the [Obsidian Community Discord](https://discord.com/invite/veuWUTm).
 Join the server and you should be able to mention or DM me. **Please don't add me as a friend.**